fullstack-lang/gong/README.md

 ### gcc

-A gong stack uses gorm for database access and sqlite as the default database.
+A stack uses gorm for database access and sqlite as the default database.
 The sqlite driver requires cgo, which requires gcc.

 ### go-swagger (optional)